[First published in the Broad Street Review, 20 Jan 2014]

 10. Trash-Talk Other Composers

 If you’re not as high on the ladder as you’d like to be, the next best thing is to pull other composers down.
 They don’t deserve to be that high anyway.
-You’ll deserve it, when you get there, but they only got there because they went to the right school or knew the right people.
-It’s not because they worked hard for years, creating a long list of works that musicians like to, you know, play, and that audiences like to, you know, listen to.
+You’ll deserve it, when you get there, but they only got there because they went to the right school or knew the right people or could afford better headphones.
+It’s not because they worked hard for years, creating a long list of works musicians like to play and audiences like to listen to.

 So there you have it.
-If you’re a composer, or would like to become one, just follow these steps, and I’ll be content, knowing I’ve done my part to make life easier for at least one composer.
+If you’re a composer, or would like to become one, just follow these steps.
+I’ll be content, knowing I’ve done my part to make life easier for at least one composer.